 Transferring to another device is also a hassle.
 Since Authenticator is tied to a single device, you have to manually change it in your Google settings when you switch phones.
 Changing to a new device only produces a new token for Google, not for all the accounts in Authenticator.

 You’ll have to disable and re-enable 2FA manually for those accounts.

 It’s difficult recommending Google Authenticator over Authy.
 While the app gets the job done, it doesn’t come with the bells and whistles or excellent user experience that Authy does.
 However, since both are free, it’s worth it to download them and see which you like more.

 Honorable Mention: LastPass Authenticator

-LastPass Authenticator is a separate tool from LastPass (read our LastPass review), one of the top-rated free options among our password manager reviews.
+LastPass Authenticator is a separate tool from LastPass (read our LastPass review), one of the top-rated free options.
 It sits between Authy and Google Authenticator, with backups and multi-device sync, but a dated interface.

 It’s not as dated, however, as Google Authenticator.
 It shows a similar looking list of accounts, fit with TOTP codes.
 When you tap on one, it’ll pull up a timer for three minutes.
 You’ll have that long to log in to the site and enter your code.

 You have the same list of supported apps, as well.
 Anything that offers Google Authenticator 2FA can be entered into LastPass Authenticator.
 Pull up the QR code and scan it with your phone or enter the authentication number to add an account.